ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/create-project.md

 The above Kotlin code first imports necessary Android and OpenCV classes.
 OpenCVLoader is used to load the OpenCV library, enableEdgeToEdge for edge-to-edge design, and TextView.

-The MainActivity class declares a TextView to display the status of OpenCV initialization.
-This class also declares the Boolean variable isOpenCvInitialized, which is used to track if OpenCV has been successfully initialized.
+The `MainActivity` class declares a TextView to display the status of OpenCV initialization.
+This class also declares the Boolean variable `isOpenCvInitialized`, which is used to track if OpenCV has been successfully initialized.

 The onCreate method is a lifecycle method called when the activity is created.
-We use it to enable edge-to-edge design for the activity (enableEdgeToEdge), set the layout for the activity using activity_main.xml (setContentView), and bind the TextView with the textViewStatus declared in the XML layout (findViewById).
-Afterward, we use the OpenCVLoader.initLocal() method, which attempts to initialize OpenCV and sets isOpenCvInitialized based on the success or failure of the initialization.
+YOu will use it to enable edge-to-edge design for the activity (enableEdgeToEdge), set the layout for the activity using `activity_main.xml` (setContentView), and bind the TextView with the textViewStatus declared in the XML layout (findViewById).
+After, you will use the OpenCVLoader.initLocal() method, which attempts to initialize OpenCV and sets `isOpenCvInitialized` based on the success or failure of the initialization.

-Finally, we call updateControls(), which updates the UI based on whether OpenCV was initialized successfully.
-Specifically, if isOpenCvInitialized is false, it sets the TextView’s text to “OpenCV initialization error”.
+Finally, you call updateControls(), which updates the UI based on whether OpenCV was initialized successfully.
+Specifically, if `isOpenCvInitialized` is false, it sets the TextView’s text to “OpenCV initialization error”.
 Otherwise, the text is set to “OpenCV initialized”.

-## Launching the application
+## Launch the application
 You can now launch the application in the simulator.
 To do so, use the top menu, where you click Run -> Run ‘app’.
 The application should start, and you should see the “OpenCV initialized” text as shown below:

 ![img7](Figures/07.png)